Key Takeaways

 Consider Shelley Scruggs’ son.
 A 16-year-old student at Minute Man Technical Institute in Lexington, Mass., Shawn has ADHD and isn’t great at test-taking, says his mother.
 He’s very good with his hands however, and has an excellent understanding of algebra and geometry, which will pay off in his future career as a plumber.

 But he failed the English section of the MCAS by a single point last year.
-And now he might not get a diploma?
 “If a kid goes to school every day, passes all of their classes and earns all the required classes, he should be able to graduate,” says Scruggs.
 Kids in private schools graduate without passing the MCAS, she points out.

 Now, Minute Man is providing Shawn with extra help so that he can get that one additional point—and the career that he has earned.

-“A lot about the MCAS is just learning to take tests,” says Scruggs, a Princeton University graduate and MIT employee, who initiated the ballot question that voters will weigh Tuesday.
+“A lot about the MCAS is just learning to take tests,” says Scruggs, a Princeton University graduate and MIT employee, who initiated the ballot question that voters weighed this month.

 As a result, the high school curriculum is narrowed.
-Lessons that spur students’ curiosity, that might be project-based, creative, or focused on the executive functioning skills that kids need, are set aside.
+Lessons that spur students’ curiosity, that might be project-based, creative, or focused on the executive functioning skills that kids need, are sacrificed.
 None of this is great for teachers, either.

 “Teachers are demoralized.
 We’re not burnt out.
 We’re demoralized,” says McCarthy, “Nobody went into this profession because we wanted to be the keeper of the test score.”